eden-sobol/obgui/README.md

 elementName.edit(newContent,editType)
 newContent is the content to replace the old content editType decides wether to edit inner or outer HTML. elementName.edit("new text", "inner") will replace the text. elementName.edit("<div>", "outer") will change the element to be a div

+  ALSO IMPORTANT!
+  To acually use the commands on YOUR website you need to put them in a setTimout.
+To do that, do setTimeout(function() {code here}, 1)